Home Rule Party of Hawaii: Decline

 On July 10, 1902, Prince Kuhio split from the Home Rule Party, walking out of its convention along with nearly half of the delegates there.
 He formed the short-lived Hui Kuokoa Party.
 However, by September 1, 1902, Kuhio decided to join the Republican Party, was nominated as their candidate for Congress, and dramatically altered the political landscape.
 Election day, November 4, 1902, proved to be devastating to the Home Rule Party.
 Republicans won 26 legislative seats, the Home Rulers 9, and the Democrats one.

 After Wilcox's death, the party ran Charles Kahiliaulani Notley against Kuhio for another decade losing the election each time.
 The party steadily lost ground to the Republican party in the legislative and county elections.
 However, they still ran candidates during each election.
 For example, Maui politician William Pūnohu White ran unsuccessfully in every election between 1902 and 1914 to regain the senate seat after his brief stint in the first Territorial legislature.
 The Home Rule Party eventually disbanded in 1912.

-Aloha Aina Party
+Aloha ʻĀina Party

-In 1997 the Aloha Aina Party of Hawaii was established by UH dance instructor Vickie Holt Takamine as a putative reestablishment of the Home Rule Party.
-The party philosophy is Conservationism and nationalism.
+In 1997, the Aloha ʻĀina Party of Hawaii was established by UH dance instructor Vicky Holt Takamine as a putative reestablishment of the Home Rule Party.
+The party's philosophy is conservationism and nationalism.